Amiga Sidecar

 The Commodore A1060 Sidecar is an expansion hardware device developed by Commodore and released in 1986 for the Amiga 1000 computer.
-It features a complete PC XT-clone system mounted in an expansion case which connected to the expansion bus on the right side of the Amiga 1000 computer, sitting beside it similar to a motorcycle's sidecar, hence the name.
+It is an IBM Personal Computer XT-clone in an expansion case which connects to the expansion bus on the right side of the Amiga 1000 computer.
+It sits beside the computer similar to a motorcycle's sidecar.

-The PC side of the Sidecar was built around an Intel 8088 processor.
-All I/O procedures from the PC side are performed by the Amiga.
+The Sidecar is built around an Intel 8088 processor.
+All I/O from the PC side is performed by the Amiga.
 Software was included to allow data to be exchanged easily between the PC and the Amiga side of the system.
-The Sidecar was available with an internal hard disk which was accessible from both the MS-DOS and AmigaOS environments.
+The Sidecar had an internal hard disk accessible from both the MS-DOS and AmigaOS environments.
 This was the first hard drive produced by Commodore for the Amiga.

-Video display and user input were performed through the Amiga's monitor, keyboard, and mouse.
-This allowed the user to control both computers simultaneously.
+Video display and user input are performed through the Amiga's monitor, keyboard, and mouse.
+This allows the user to control both computers simultaneously.

-Characteristics
+Technical specifications

-The Amiga Sidecar was a complete IBM PC XT system, with the exception of I/O devices and operations (which are handled by the Amiga).
-Specifications include:
+The Amiga Sidecar is a complete IBM PC XT system, with the exception of I/O devices and operations (which are handled by the Amiga).